Last Updated on

 Lankford and Joyce Blair created a lovely, upscale B&B with a unique feature; it doubles as a small wedding venue for up to 20 guests.

-Lankford is a Mental Health administrator, Joyce has been a surgical nurse for 22 years, and though they are both “grounded in their careers,” took on inn-keeping as a natural extension of “wanting to take care of people.”
+Lankford is a Mental Health administrator.
+Joyce has been a surgical nurse for over 25 years.
+Though they are both “grounded in their careers,” the couple started inn-keeping as a natural extension of “wanting to take care of people.”

 Three baronial rooms with extravagant bathrooms come with full breakfast.
 In addition, wine and soft drinks are available to take out to the inviting wraparound porch.
 Rooms $130-$275 include hot multi-course breakfast.

 STAY: There are franchise hotels aplenty, especially near the Coliseum.
-Take your pick – they’ve all been kept up well.
+Take your pick.
+They’re all good.
 I stayed at the Courtyard by Marriott, which was friendly, clean, and a quick ride into downtown.